Ashutosh-AI/Activity_Recognition/README.md

 # Activity_Recognition
-The UGV ((Unmanned Ground Vehicle)) based Surveillance solution system is a deep learning-based object detection model which will help us to detect the anomalies in the society and take the necessary action.
+The UGV ((Unmanned Ground Vehicle)) based Surveillance solution system is a deep learning-based object detection the model which will help us to detect the anomalies in society and take the necessary action.

-Main aim is to create an AI solution for surveillance using rover or UGV and to implement the following use cases.
+The main aim is to create an AI solution for surveillance using a rover or UGV and to implement the following use cases.
-1. To detect mob (illegal) activities (like Fighting) and inform Police.
+1. To detect mob (illegal) activities (like Fighting) and inform the Police.
-2. To detect disasters (like fire, Explosion) and send details to concerned authorities.
+2. To detect disasters (like fire and explosion) and send details to concerned authorities.
 3. To detect a medical emergency (Road Accident) and take emergency action (call an ambulance and raise an alarm to the nearest hospital) for help.